 Koreshan State Park offers 60 campsites, all with electricity and water, a picnic table and fire ring.
 Twelve sites are designated tent camping only and located next to the Estero River.
 Four paved ADA campsites are available.
 Sites have a vegetation buffer between them for privacy.
 Fire wood and ice are available for campers at the ranger station.
 The picnic area with a playground is a short walk away.
 A dump station is available for RV campers.
-Other amenities include a utility area with a washer, dryer and sinks, a soft drink vending machine and a volleyball court.
+Other amenities include a utility area with a washer, dryer and sinks, and a vending machine.
 Well behaved and leashed pets are welcome in the campground.

 - Maximum RV length = 40 ft.

 - Hammocks are allowed to be used in campsites number 10, 19, 23, 24, 26, 36, 40 and 60 and must be set-up using straps at least 2 inches wide on trees at least 12 inches in diameter.
 Ropes are not permitted.

 - Reservations: Reservations may be made up to 11 months in advance through ReserveAmerica.
 Book online or call (800) 326-3521 (8 a.m. to 8 p.m.) or TDD (888) 433-0287.

 Canoeing and kayaking on the Estero River is a popular activity at the park.
 The river is a brackish tidal waterway which leads to the Estero Bay approximately three miles west.
 Canoes and kayaks are available for rent.
 Rentals available until 3 p.m.